newrelic/newrelic-agent-init-container/README.md

 To release one or more old versions of the agent, follow these steps.

-1. Start with the **oldest** agent version that must be rereleased. **Do not publish another agent version until the previous one is available on Docker Hub, or tags may be overwritten.**
+1. Start with the **oldest** agent version that must be re-released. **Do not publish another agent version until the previous one is available on Docker Hub, or tags may be overwritten.**
 2. Navigate to the [releases](https://github.com/newrelic/newrelic-agent-init-container/releases) page and draft a new release.
-3. Decide on a new version number, which should be the agent version with an extra initcontainer build number on the end.
-If `.0` of the initcontainer has already been released do **NOT** rerelease that version and instead increment it to `.1` (or higher).
+3. Decide on a new version number, which should be the agent version with an extra init container build number at the end.
+If `.0` of the init container has already been released do **NOT** rerelease that version and instead increment it to `.1` (or higher).
 4. Create a new tag from main with the format `v<AGENT_VERSION>.<INITCONTAINER_BUILD_NUMBER>_<LANGUAGE>` (eg. `v9.11.0.1_python` for the second build of Python Agent version `v9.11.0`).
 5. Name the release `New Relic <LANGUAGE> Agent v<AGENT_VERSION>.<INITCONTAINER_BUILD_NUMBER>` (eg. `New Relic Python Agent v9.11.0.1`).
 6. Publish the release, and wait for the GitHub Action workflow to publish the image to Docker Hub.